codingfuture/puppet-cfbackup/README.md

     - periodic backup is aware of base and incremental backup approaches.
     - automatic cleanup of local backups.
     - proper file locking is ensured.
+* File backup strategy:
+    - use `rdiff-backup` for base & incremental periodic dumps.

 ### Terminology & Concept